Coltsfoot

 Medicinal Benefits

-Centuries of traditional use have established this herb as a trusted respiratory ally.
-Whether enjoyed in smoking blends or steeped as a tea, coltsfoot delivers therapeutic benefits through several pathways.
+Centuries of traditional use have established coltsfoot as a trusted respiratory ally.
+Whether enjoyed in smoking blends or steeped as tea, this herb delivers therapeutic benefits through several pathways.

 Key Respiratory Benefits:

-• Soothes irritated throat and bronchial tissues, providing comfort during seasonal discomfort
+• Soothes irritated throat and bronchial tissues during seasonal discomfort

 • Reduces swelling in respiratory passages through natural anti-inflammatory action